chasembowers/poker-learn/README.md

 maximizes its return.
 Equivalently, the player approximates a function from a set of features, generated from a combination of a game state and an action, to its change in stack size.
 This function is approximated using a machine learning regressor.
 I have chosen a Random Forest because of its robustness to noise (tendency not to overfit) and speed in training.
-A Support Vector Machine was my first choice, but it proved to train to slowly.
+A Support Vector Machine was my first choice, but it proved too train to slowly.

 ## External Packages